lydiakatsis/zsl-acoustic-monitoring-scripts/README.md

 1. Navigate to the Vertex AI workbench, and enable the API if not already done
 2. From within the workbench, select 'User managed notebook' and create a new one.
 (Note: this is not the same as the Managed Notebook, and some services won't work - e.g. accessing Cloud Storage)
     * Follow instructions, set area to your closest location
-    * Selection of compute resources depends on the script you will run:
+    * Selection of compute resources depends on the script you will run - below options have good performance for these scripts:
         - BatDetect - select 1 GPU, and PyTorch environment
         - CityNet - select 1 GPU and Tensorflow 2.8 environment
         - BirdNet - No GPUs, 16 CPUs and Tensorflow 2.8 environment